Actively Recruiting

 You may qualify if you...

-- Participant has a diagnosis of aniridia, Best disease, blue-cone monochromacy, corneal dystrophy, or other hypopigmentation disorder affecting vision such as albinism
+- Participant has a diagnosis of aniridia, Best disease, blue-cone monochromacy, corneal dystrophy, or another hypopigmentation disorder affecting vision such as albinism

-- Participant is a close relative of an affected individual
+- Participant is a direct, close relative of an affected participant

 - Participant previously took part in eyeGENE Stage 1 and may benefit from further genetic testing